Prottoy-01/multivendors_backend/README.md

 # 📄 License

-This project is provided solely for educational, and learning purposes.
-Any unauthorized commercial use, reproduction, distribution, or modification of this project without the prior written consent of the author is strictly prohibited.
+This project is provided solely for educational and learning purposes.
+Any unauthorized commercial use, reproduction, distribution, or modification of this project without the prior permission of the author is strictly prohibited.